CJbarbs/Tute_connect/README.md

 Tute connect was going to be a message board application to help connect students to tutors and tutors to students, I began developing the application with the help of an online tutorial.

-A live verson of the app can be found here: